Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

       - Annotations will only be placed within these margins

 - **Tile**:
+  - **Tile Manager**: Pre-compute multiple tiles / work areas for selected images
+  - **Tile Batch Inferece**: Apply inference on all imagues with tiles / work areas
   - **Tile Dataset**: Tile existing Classification, Detection or Segmention datasets using `yolo-tiling`
-  - **Tile Creation**: Pre-compute multiple work areas for selected images
-  - **Tile Batch Inferece**: Apply inference on all imagues with work areas

 - **CoralNet**:
   - **Authenticate**: Authenticate with CoralNet